ZapoVerde/RoboSmith/docs/architecture/RoboSmith_spec.md

 #### 5.2.2.
 Elaboration for Implementation

-- **Test Case:** An integration test for the Orchestrator's "happy path" and "failure path."
+- **Test Case:** An integration test for the Orchestrator's "happy path" and "failure path".
 - **Prerequisites:**
   - A manifest must define a node with at least two steps, where the first step is configured with an `onSuccess` action of type `proceed`.
 - **Happy Path Execution:**